a8m/rql/README.md

 ## Future Plans and Contributions
-If you want to help with the develoment of this package, here is a list of options things I want to add
+If you want to help with the development of this package, here is a list of options things I want to add
 - [ ] `.github` file for PRs - make sure people run tests (including integration tests)
 - [ ] `.travis` for build - Run the integration tests here as well
 - [ ] JS library for query building